top of page

 "Autistic people lack empathy"

-Whilst I'm not denying that some Autistic people lack empathy (as with any group of people), it has been theorised for decades that being Autistic = having no empathy.
+It has been theorised that being Autistic = no empathy.
 Autistic people actually feel things so intensely that it is overwhelming.
-Some of the most empathic people I know are Autistic.
-Being hypersensitive to stimuli in the environment means that other people's emotions can be exhausting (see 'Sensory Processing').
+Being hypersensitive to stimuli in the environment means that other people's emotions can be exhausting.
 Social reciprocity can be too demanding when an Autistic person is trying to process so much stimuli whilst managing language processing / executive functioning difficulties.
 However, to NTs, this is often misinterpreted as a communication deficit or coldness.

 Two light skinned hands touching each other on a wooden table with a rainbow shining on them